Moult/vtemplate-php/README.md

 then follow these instructions within your repository's root to merge vtemplate into your repo.

- 1. `git remote add -f vtemplate giturl`
+ 1. `git remote add -f vtemplate git://github.com/Moult/vtemplate.git`
  2. `git merge -Xtheirs vtemplate/master`

 You are now free to use vtemplate.
 You will still need to install it, of course!